Information on tax after a bereavement

 - make sure that any tax is paid on any income or capital gains arising.

-IT is due at the standard rate on any income earned from assets in the trust.
-Beneficiaries can claim a credit for the IT paid by the trust on this income.
+Income Tax is due at the standard rate on any income earned from assets in the trust.
+Beneficiaries can claim a credit for the Income Tax paid by the trust on this income.

 You must distribute any of the income earned within 18 months of the year end or there will be a 20% surcharge.